AdoDragicevic/Palettes/README.md

 # Color Palettes App

 ## One of the projects in Colt Steele's Modern React Bootcamp.
-I improved it by removing bugs, implementing new features (e.g. editing existing palette), adding components, and chaning the styling, including implementing a fully responsive design (even for phones like Iphone SE) :purple_circle: :green_circle: :yellow_circle:
+I improved it by removing bugs, implementing new features (e.g. editing existing palette), adding components, and changing the styling, including implementing a fully responsive design (even for phones like Iphone SE) :purple_circle: :green_circle: :yellow_circle:

 ### Visit it on Netlify